• Recipes

 homemade whipped honey butter.

 Learn how to make whipped honey butter at home in just 15 minutes with this easy recipe.
-It’s absolutely incredible on toasted crusty no-knead whole wheat bread, fresh-baked brioche dinner rolls, spread on one of my small batch pancakes with a bit of fruit, or baked into homemade honey butter biscuits.
-You'll love this rich, smooth spread!
+It’s absolutely incredible on my fresh-baked brioche dinner rolls and no-knead whole wheat bread but also so good on pancakes, waffles, and soft brown bread, too.
+No matter what you put it on, you'll love this rich, sweet, buttery spread!

 close up of fluffy whipped honey butter in a glass jar with a honey wand in front of it.

-I recommend using my easy stand mixer butter (which makes about 6 ounces of butter) to make this whipped honey butter recipe.
-That said, I've shrunk this recipe slightly to use just 4 ounces of American-style unsalted butter, so you can use a stick of store bought butter just as easily.
+When I first started making my easy homemade stand mixer butter, it was inevitable that making flavored butters would soon follow (I hyperfixate on things I like, okay?).
+That recipe makes about 6 ounces of butter, but I've written this recipe to use just 4 ounces (1 stick, aka ½ cup) of American-style unsalted butter, so you can use store-bought butter just as easily.

-The combination of creamy butter and sweet honey is irresistible.
-It whips up in just a few minutes, but makes your breakfast feel like it came from a cute little pastry shop.
+The combination of creamy butter and sweet honey is so irresistible.
+It whips up in just a few minutes, but makes whatever you put it on feel like it came from a cute little pastry shop or restaurant.

 This whipped honey butter is a riff on the same honey butter from my mini honey butter biscuits recipe.
 I've adjusted the measurements so it uses just one stick of butter, and I've added a bit of cinnamon for warmth.

-If you're really feeling fancy, finish with a pinch of flaky salt or a bit of lemon or lime zest.
-It's a sweet, buttery, simple breakfast that is just so good.
+If you're really feeling fancy, finish with a pinch of flaky salt or replace the cinnamon with a bit of lemon or lime zest for a fruitier twist.
+It's a sweet, simple compound butter that is just so good.

 Ingredient Notes